rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 ---
 date: 2019-05-10T23:12:21+01:00
-title: "rclone serve http"
+title: "rclone serve sftp"
-slug: rclone_serve_http
+slug: rclone_serve_sftp
-url: /commands/rclone_serve_http/
+url: /commands/rclone_serve_sftp/
 ---
-## rclone serve http
+## rclone serve sftp

-Serve the remote over HTTP.
+Serve the remote over SFTP.

 ### Synopsis

-rclone serve http implements a basic web server to serve the remote over HTTP.
-This can be viewed in a web browser or you can make a remote of type http read from it.
+rclone serve sftp implements an SFTP server to serve the remote over SFTP.
+This can be used with an SFTP client or you can make a remote of type sftp to use with it.

 You can use the filter flags (eg --include, --exclude) to control what is served.